Chōmo Hanashiro: Biography

 Chōmo Hanashiro was born in Shuri.
-He started karate practice at a very young age with Itosu Ankō (1831–1915) under the auspices of Sōkon Matsumura (c.
+He started karate practice at a very young age under Sōkon Matsumura(c.
 1809).
-Itosu Anko was the oldest disciple.
-Hanashiro quickly became his assistant and remained so until his master's death in 1915.
+Hanashiro later on became Itosu's assistant and remained so until his Itosu's death in 1915.
 Unlike Matsumura, Itosu aimed to promote karate as a modality of physical and social development in the public school system of Okinawa, influenced by Hanashiro.

-Along with Yabu Kentsu he was among the first Okinawans to enlist in the japanese military, when, due to diffidence towards the former Rykyuans, there was no mandatory conscription.
+Along with Yabu Kentsu he was among the first Okinawans to enlist in the Japanese military, when, due to diffidence towards the former Rykyuans, there was no mandatory conscription.

 He participated in the Russo-Japanese war.

 His experience in military training influenced the karate he taught at the middle and normal schools.
 He was among the first to introduce formalities such as standing in line of seniority, bowing before and after training and what is today known as yakusoku kumite.

 Hanashiro was the first person to use the term "karate" in his personal writings dating from 1905.
 He voluntarily replaced the old ideogram of to/tang (唐), by that of kara (空), because of their phonetic similarity, to slightly modify the meaning of the term.
 Kara-te = "empty" hand, means.
 On October 25, 1936, Hanashiro also participated, in the assembly of the "Great Masters of Okinawa Karate", where he advocated and obtained the official adoption of the term "Karate" ("Empty Hand").

 In the early quarter of the twentieth century, Hanashiro was recognized as a great expert in karate, still pioneering the teaching of martial art in the indigenous educational system in Okinawa.
 In addition to the technical contributions, the use of the word «karate» was used to describe his martial art, in the 1905 publication «Karate Kumite», when he formally abandoned the use of kanji (唐) by (空).
 Both may sound like "tang", but the latter also means empty and leaves the reference to the Sinic Dynasty somewhat more distant.

-Another notable event in his life: while in Tokyo in 1936, he visited Shōshin Nagamine, then a student at the police school, to order him to respect the katas in their original form, unlike what he had seen in local dōjōs, where the taught katas were so altered that they had little in common.
-Shōshin Nagamine taught the original katas to the end.
-Gichin Funakoshi (the founder of Shotokan), his former fellow student at Itosu Ankō, hastened to imitate him.

 Hanashiro died in 1945, during World War II bombardments by the American military on Okinawa.
 These bombings caused 60,000 civilian casualties in 82 days.

-His most eminent disciples were Shigeru Nakamura (1892–1969), Chitōse (1898–1984), (founder of Chitō-ryū, not to be confused with Kenwa Mabuni's Shitō-ryū), Nakama Chōzo (1899–1982), who later became a disciple of Choshin Chibana, Shimabukuro Zenryō (1904–1969), founder of the Shōrin-ryū Seibukan"Seibukan Shōrin-ryū school) and Kinjō Hiroshi (1919–2013).
+His most eminent disciples were Shigeru Nakamura (1892–1969),dr. Chitōse (1898–1984), (founder of Chitō-ryū, not to be confused with Kenwa Mabuni's Shitō-ryū), Nakama Chōzo (1899–1982), who later became a disciple of Choshin Chibana, Shimabukuro Zenryō (1904–1969), founder of the Shōrin-ryū Seibukan"Seibukan Shōrin-ryū school) and Kinjō Hiroshi (1919–2013).